Boise State withdraws from MW volleyball tournament ahead of San Jose State game

 Current and former Mountain West volleyball players — many of whom are from the schools that forfeited matches this season — filed a lawsuit in Colorado against the Mountain West Conference and San Jose State officials Nov.
 13 alleging that the conference policy on transgender participation violates Title IX.

-No. 1 Colorado State is scheduled to play No. 5 San Diego State in a semi finals match Friday to determine who will face off against San Jose State in Saturday’s championship.
-Both teams elected to play San Jose State during regular season matches rather than forfeit, so it is unlikely that either team would withdraw should they make it to the championship.
+No. 1-seeded Colorado State played No. 5 San Diego State in a semifinals match Friday, Nov.
+30, to determine who would face off against San Jose State in Saturday’s championship.
+After beating the Aztecs, the Rams went on to win the championship against SJSU 3-1.

 Reach Hannah Parcells at sports@collegian.com or on Twitter @hannahparcells.